storageos/tutorials/mysql/004-failover.md

 In this way you can see that the location of the volume is transparent to the pod that mounts the volume.

+Congratulations, you have successfully installed StorageOS on Kubernetes, created a volume, and bound that volume to an application!